-Using a slow shutter speed can in many scenarios make an average image great.
-By lengthening the exposure time, your camera is able to register movement and create a sense of motion in the image.
-This technique is typically used when photographing seascapes, rivers and waterfalls but a slow shutter speed can be useful in more scenarios.
+A slow shutter speed, for example, can often have a positive impact on what otherwise would’ve been an average image; by lengthening the exposure time, your camera is able to register movement and create a sense of motion.
+This technique is often used when photographing seascapes, rivers and waterfalls but it can be useful in more scenarios.

 The Equipment You’ll Need

 Before we jump into the technicalities of this exercise, let’s quickly look at the equipment that you’ll need: